MechaKorea1664/hackathon2024/README.md

 - For 3d map, you can rotate the map via `command + click` or `ctrl + click`

 ## Additional Details
 - The program extracts relevant CSV files.
 From these relevant CSV files, two CSV files are created where data analysis will be performed.
-Based on this data, various operations will be performed to extract relevant information.
-The relevant information will be projected in a plot or a map.
-This map or plot will be projected onto dashboard widgets
+- Based on this data, various operations will be performed to extract relevant information.
+- The relevant information will be projected in a plot or a map.
+This map or plot will be projected onto interactive dashboard widgets.

--
 ## Limits
 - Time didn't allow us to fully create the program we had in mind.
 - Data is calculated using data from 2016-2022 specifically for fully battery electric vehicles.